Adolescent Family Treatment Program, Bergen County, Division of Family Guidance

 - Curriculum vitae.
 Please include a list of the psychological, neuropsychological, intellectual, and academic achievement tests you have administered and those with which you are familiar.
 Also include the names and dates of assessment classes.
 This can be in an appendix.

 - At least one sample of a psychological and/or intellectual/cognitive test report with all identifying information removed.
 A full psychological assessment with intelligence testing is preferred.
 Please remember to remove information from the body of the report as well as headers and footers.
 One sample of a written clinical case summary is also requested.

 How should it be submitted?

-- The complete application package can be mailed directly to:
+- As an alternative, the complete application package can be mailed directly to:

 - Dr. Jon N. Loveland

 - Division of Family Guidance